 The Pennsylvania Department of Transportation (PennDOT) is responsible for operations planning at the statewide level.
 The statewide plan is spelled out in the Transportation Systems Operations Plan (TSOP).
-To complement the statewide operations planning effort, each of the nine transportation operations regions across the Commonwealth undertook the preparation of a Regional Operations Plan (ROP)
+To complement the statewide operations planning effort, each of the four Traffic Management Centers (TMC) across the Commonwealth undertook the preparation of a Regional Operations Plan (ROP)

 Plans were prepared through joint consultations between PennDOT District offices, transportation planning partners, and other key regional stakeholders.
-The Region 5 Plan identifies, defines, and prioritizes operationally-focused projects for the region, consistent with regional and statewide objectives.
-The examination of existing conditions and ITS inventory, as well as projects currently programmed as part of the FY 2007-2010 TIPs, illuminated potential ITS equipment gaps and shortcomings.
+The Eastern Region ROP identifies, defines, and prioritizes operationally-focused projects for the region, consistent with regional and statewide objectives.
+The examination of existing conditions and ITS inventory, as well as projects currently programmed as part of the FY 2021-2024 TIPs, illuminated potential ITS equipment gaps and shortcomings.
 The specific ITS needs of the region were further identified by planning partners and regional stakeholders during regional forums.

-Candidate projects in the Region 5 ROP were developed based on PennDOT’s statewide vision and the assessment of operational needs.
+Candidate projects in the Eastern Region ROP were developed based on PennDOT’s statewide vision and the assessment of operational needs.

-The regional solutions addressed in the Region 5 ROP tend to be cost effective in supporting (not eliminating) regional congestion issues.
-As Region 5 considers its transportation options, ITS and operations solutions will be examined, weighed and considered for regional funding.
+The regional solutions addressed in the ROP tend to be cost effective in supporting (not eliminating) regional congestion issues.
+As the Region considers its transportation options, ITS and operations solutions will be examined, weighed and considered for regional funding.
 This effort will ensure that innovative and cost effective solutions get a fair hearing alongside more costly capacity expansion projects.